 For current river stages and forecasts click on the following link:

 Little Man's is OPEN.
 Little Man's Landing is a private ramp open to the public with a $5 launch fee.

-Bream fishing is usually really good on river connected oxbows this time or year.
-Look for fish in water less than 4 feet deep, especially around logs brush tops, or other structure near the shoreline.
+For bream, look for fish in water less than 4 feet deep, especially around logs brush tops, or other structure near the shoreline.
 Most anglers use crickets, but red worms are also a good bait choice.

 For crappie, try trolling in deeper areas of the lake, especially around flooded willow trees or brush tops in water 8-15 feet deep.
 Most anglers are using jigs or minnows.

 For catfish, try tightlining or fishing trotlines along the shoreline in water less than 6 feet deep.
 Making a run out to the river and fishing around the dike fields or near eddies can produce good catfish too.
 Blues, channels, and flatheads are all present in Lake Whittington.
 Best baits for blues and channels should be nightcrawlers or chicken liver.
 For flathead use live bait like goldfish.